Our cricket partnership

-We’re proud sponsors of the England and Wales Cricket Board (ECB) and have been since 2014.
+We’ve been a partner of the England and Wales Cricket Board (ECB) since 2014.

 Our multi-year deal makes us title sponsors of England Women’s and Men’s international one day cricket, known as the Royal London Series.
 And we also support one day domestic cricket in the Royal London Cup and the Royal London Club Championship.
 Helping to support the development of the fifty-over game nationwide from a local community level through to international.

 Royal London is the Global Partner to the Castle Lager Lions Series 2021, The British & Irish Lions and South Africa Rugby.
 And, in a move that enables us to invest in the future of women’s rugby, we’re the first ever Principal Partner of the Women’s Lions Programme.

 As Principal Partner we’re establishing, together with the Lions, a study to investigate whether a women's Lions team can be formed.

 As a mutual, people are at the heart of what we do.
 We’re committed to sharing responsibility and investing in the futures of our customers, colleagues, and wider society.
 So we’re delighted to be able to support our own Stuart McLaren, former account manager at Royal London, to compete in the 2021 PGA EuroPro Tour, develop his professional golfing career and take his game to the next level.

 Given our affinity for our own pelican, Gilbert, it seemed only fitting that we should get involved with a pelican colony in the UK.
 Pelicans have served as a heraldic symbol of generosity for centuries and have a royal past.
 Pelicans represent the role of 'provider', and have been a symbol of generosity for centuries.
 This, along with their royal connection, makes them the perfect partner for Royal London.